One of the last of the remaining crossings on the Cranbourne line is set to be removed at Camms Road in Cranbourne, a year ahead of schedule.

 The Camms Road level crossing will be removed as part of the Cranbourne Line Upgrade.
 This upgrade will also:

 - fully duplicate track between Dandenong and Cranbourne

-- remove the last four level crossings on the line
+- remove the last three level crossings on the line

 - build a new Merinda Park Station.

 Upgrading the Cranbourne Line will make road and rail travel around the area safer, easier and more reliable.

 Have your say on Camms Road

 We want to know what you value about the local area and how you move around it.

 You’re invited to take our survey about the new bridge design.